Voted World’s Greatest Ramp to the Beach

-All photography and art, Jessie Carveth.
-2017
+All photography and art, Jessie Carveth 2017

-Across the ramp
+Where the ramp leads

 “Black and white are the colors of photography.